How To Pick The Best Ceiling Paint

 Because there’s a lot of wood paneling and the walls are painted a warm tan color, I knew white ceilings would look way too harsh in our living room here.

 I was told to add some of the tan paint wall color to the white paint for the ceiling.
-Sort of the opposite effect of adding white to a color.
+This is sort of the opposite effect of adding white to a color.

 Warm, white, coordinated perfection!

-So, in conclusion, don’t make yourself too crazy when it comes to picking a ceiling color.
+So, in conclusion, don’t make yourself too crazy when it comes to picking a ceiling paint color.

 We tend to use a lot of Benjamin Moore paint colors in our house.
 They have a great reputation and so many beautiful colors.